 - Leave them as they are and add a pop of red to mix up the neutral color palette.
 Include a black chalkboard sign with a season’s greeting.
 Add a few red poinsettias to an arrangement of dried branches of differing heights and shapes.
 Go rustic by arranging your branches and pine cones in a metal bucket with a velvet red or wine colored ribbon tied to the handle, or go elegant by arranging your branches in a tall glass vase with shiny red ball ornaments in the bottom.

 - Spray paint the branches and pinecones white.
 Give them the look of being covered in freshly fallen snow.

 2. Highlight Glass.
 Ice may be freezing cold (literally), but it can also be beautiful when light twinkles through it.
 Use glass vases and receptacles of all shapes and sizes and let the light shine through.
 You may find some interestingly shaped vases (square, oblong) or with interesting textures.
 Anything can be used to create a beautiful tablescape.
 Consider using a battery operated string of lights added to your table or at the bottom of a clear glass vase.

-3. Keep it simple with candle light.
+3. Keep it simple yet a bit colorful with candlelight.
 You may think a tablescape is just too complicated, but you can create a gorgeous centerpiece with candlelight alone.
 Choose pedestal style candle holders of varying heights.
 Clear glass will highlight the icy cold feel of the season.
-Add red or wine colored candles and some pinecones around the bottom, and you will have a simple and quick tablescape fix!
+Add red or wine colored candles and some pinecones around the bottom, and you will have a quick and straightforward tablescape fix!